 Maybe a year and a half behind bars.

-But Mueller wants to send Manafort behind bars for three hundred and five years, uh, which just underscores how unscrupulous and unprincipled Mueller is.
+But Mueller wants to send Manafort behind bars for 305 years, which just underscores how unscrupulous and unprincipled Mueller is.

-Um there's a serious question about the legitimacy of this case, as you point out.
+And there's a serious question about the legitimacy of this case.

 This is an old case dug out of the tax division of the DOJ, which declined to prosecute Manafort eight years ago for lack of evidence.